Culture Gaps provides resources to help visitors to the United States improve communication and become culturally competent in American culture.

 Culture Gaps is located in Metro Atlanta, Georgia – USA

 Blog posts are packed with fun, relevant and essential information.
-Expect useful tips, resources and lots of stories - all targeted at helping you improve English, learn about the United States and become culturally competent.
+Expect problems to be solved, tips aplenty and lots of stories - all targeted at helping speak English, use English at work and become culturally competent in the United States.
 Read the blog.

-The newsletter contains a digest of the latest blog post and announcements.
-Need a reminder to keep up with the latest posts?
+Never miss a post.
+The newsletter contains a digest of the latest blog post.
 Subscribe to the newsletter.

 Exclusive, weekly content – Visual Dictionary (English and Japanese), blog posts and product announcements.
 Follow on Instagram.